UK interest rate forecast for 2026: Bank of England base rate held at 3.75%

 Will UK interest rates fall in 2026?
 What the latest Bank of England decision means

-The Bank of England held its base rate at 3.75% on 29 April 2026, the third consecutive hold.
+The Bank of England held its base rate at 3.75% on 30 April 2026, the third consecutive hold.
 The vote was 8 to 1, with one member arguing for a rate rise.
+CPI inflation was running at 3.3%, still above the 2% target.
 The next MPC decision is on 18 June 2026.
-This guide explains where rates currently stand, what the Bank has signalled about future moves, and what the most likely path means for UK property sellers and buyers.
+This guide explains where rates currently stand, what the Bank has signalled about future moves, and what the most likely path means for UK property sellers, buyers, and the 1.8 million households facing the fixed-rate cliff in 2026.

 Where do UK interest rates stand in 2026?

-The Bank of England base rate is 3.75% as of late April 2026.
+The Bank of England base rate is 3.75% as of 30 April 2026.
 It was cut to this level in December 2025 and has been held steady ever since: at the February, March, and April 2026 MPC meetings.
-The most recent vote (April 2026) was 8 to 1 in favour of holding, with one member voting to raise the rate to 4.0%.
-The full reasoning is in the Bank's published April 2026 minutes.
+The most recent vote on 30 April 2026 was 8 to 1 in favour of holding, with one member voting to raise the rate to 4.0%.
+CPI inflation was running at 3.3% — still well above the 2% target.
+The full reasoning is in the Bank's published April 2026 minutes, alongside its quarterly Monetary Policy Report.

 What has the MPC said about future rate cuts?